o3de/o3de.org/content/docs/userguide/physx-intro.md

+description: ' Use &ALYlong;''s PhysX system to create realistic physical effects such as collision detection and rigid body dynamics simulation. '
+slug: physx-intro
+title: Simulating physics behavior with the PhysX system
+---
 # Simulating physics behavior with the PhysX system<a name="physx-intro"></a>

 Lumberyard's PhysX system acts upon entities to create realistic physical effects such as collision detection and rigid body dynamics simulation\.
 To use the PhysX system, install the [PhysX SDK](https://developer.nvidia.com/gameworks-physx-overview) using the [Lumberyard Setup Assistant](lumberyard-launcher-using.md)\.